schierlm/BibleMultiConverter/README.md

 Paratext formats (USFM/USX)
 ---------------------------

-For both USFM/USX most tags are supported, not supported are `ca cp va vp fig fm`.

 Not all verse number formats are supported by Paratext, the following conversions can occur when converting from a non Paratext format to a Paratext format (warnings will be shown when these occur):